 Agreement: Databases will be distributed using Marcus’ FTP site.

 Finished datasets: HD 3-5, VGA 1-3, and WVGA 1.
 Other datasets are partially completed.
+4 are still to be completed.

 Marcus proposed a solution for rebuffering that involved a simulation.
 T-Labs and SwissQual proposed fixing their model to accommodate those impairments.
 The ILG wants to give all labs an identical opportunity to perform similar fixes.
 This is a delicate situation, since models were submitted and HRCs redistributed.